Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 #### No SOQL in For Loops

 There are governor limits that enforce the maximum number of SOQL queries used within an Apex transaction.
 When SOQL queries are placed inside of a `for` loop they are run once per iteration of the loop making it easy to hit the limit quickly.
-Instead SOQL queries should be moved out of `for` loops.
+Instead, SOQL queries should be moved out of `for` loops.

 ###### Incorrect Example